marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

 - Connection string setting name: `AzureWebJobsStorage`
 - Queue name: `xasa-newhire-queue`

-You should en up with something like this (after some code clean-up, and using the `NewHire` object):
+You should end up with something like this (after some code clean-up, and using the `NewHire` object):

 ```csharp
 public class RegisterNewHireQueueTrigger